ad7f/hamcheck/README.md

 On first run, please allow time for a copy of the database to be downloaded locally.

+The tool is designed so that you can copy and paste a list of names into the tool.

-The acceptable formats for name lines are:
+The currently accepted formats for name lines are:
-> LastName
+``LastName
-> LastName, First
+LastName, First
-> LastName, Person1FirstName &amp; Person2FirstName
+LastName, Person1FirstName &amp; Person2FirstName
-> LastName, P1First P1Middle &amp; P2First P2Middle
+LastName, P1First P1Middle &amp; P2First P2Middle``

-(whitespace and single characters will be ignored)
+Note: whitespace and single characters will be ignored

+City lines are optional, but can help you scope to a particular area.
+When separated by a comma, two letter state abbreviations can also be used.

 The acceptable formats for city lines are:
-> City
+``City
-> City, ST
+City, ST``